Region: Naftalan Rayon

-It's no joke: In Naftalan you don't bathe in thermal water, but in oil.
-There are several such baths in the town, as well as a healing centre.
+It's no joke: In Naftalan you don't bathe in thermal water but in oil.
+There are several such baths in the town, as well as a healing center.
 The guests expect the medical effect of the oil to cure skin diseases, back pain, arthritis, psoriasis and dozens of other health problems.
 Naftalan oil - it is not flammable - is also said to have a disinfecting, antibiotic and metabolically stimulating effect.

 However, there are also researchers who warn of an increased risk of cancer due to certain ingredients.

 This is of little concern to the fans of the oil baths.
 Since the 12th century, people have come to Naftalan because they expect the oil to cure them.
 Naftalan was a tourist destination before this term even existed.
 The people came from the neighboring countries Turkey, Russia and Persia, but also from Afghanistan and Europe.
 Even Marco Polo wrote about the baths.

 Are you interested in a private tour to Naftalan or to any other place in Azerbaijan?
 Tell us about your ideas and immediately get an offer without obligation.

 Naftalan is situated in the mid-west of Azerbaijan.
 From Ganja the journey to Naftalan takes 1 hour, from Baku 4 hours.